lynnadelesadler/Sadlers-Blog-Space/README.md

 |Lynn Sadler| lynnadelesadler@yahoo.com |

 ## Roadmap
 Check back to this page as enhancements could be made for usability and optimized display.
-Plans to be able to update the post and comments will be resolved in addition to deleting comments.
+Plans to be able to update the post and comments will be resolved.

 ## Authors and acknowledgment